Top 3 S-Acetyl L-Glutathione Benefits (2019) - LiftMode

 3. Helps Support a Healthy Liver

-Research suggests that glutathione is an effective strategy in improving liver damages in both alcoholic and non-alcoholic fatty liver, [9] a condition in which excessive fat builds up in the liver, leading to reduced liver function and poor health.
-[10] In 2017, one of the first studies looking at the effects of Glutathione supplements on nonalcoholic fatty liver disease was published.
+Researchers have studied glutathione’s role in liver health, including in alcoholic and non-alcoholic fatty liver — a condition in which excessive fat builds up in the liver.
+[9] [10] In 2017, one of the first studies looking at the effects of Glutathione supplements on non-alcoholic fatty liver was published.
 The study included a total of 29 patients each given an oral dose of 300mg glutathione daily for four months.
-At the end of the study, a significant improvement in liver function was found in all patients who received glutathione treatment.[11]
+At the end of the study, the researchers reported an improvement in liver function markers in participants who received glutathione.[11]
 The authors did, however, conclude that more large-scale clinical trials are needed to verify its efficacy.

 Conclusion - Top 3 S-Acetyl L-Glutathione Benefits

-In summary, research supports the use of glutathione in reducing oxidative stress in our bodies, boosting our immune systems as well as having the potential to improve liver function in cases of fatty liver.
-Clinical data also supports the use of glutathione in improving skin quality and supporting healthy ageing in older women.
+In summary, research has studied glutathione for its role in helping to regulate oxidative stress, supporting normal immune function, and supporting healthy liver function.
+Studies have also explored glutathione’s role in supporting skin quality and healthy ageing in older women.
 Our naturally-produced Glutathione stores naturally deplete as we get older and therefore taking a daily glutathione supplement is something we should all consider as we get older!
 An important factor to consider is that all clinical studies referenced in this article have used oral supplementation methods and there is insufficient evidence to support the safety of glutathione via other administration methods.
 When taken orally, usual glutathione supplements are unstable and not well absorbed.
 However, in an acetylated form, S-Acetyl L-Glutathione is much better absorbed.
 It is always important to read labels carefully before purchasing any supplement.
 Make sure you purchase S-Acetyl L-Glutathione to improve the supplement's absorption profile!

 Medical Disclaimer